-The research from CASTLE Laboratory (and increasingly from its sister activity, PENSA) has contributed a substantial body of material that supports several courses that are taught by Warren Powell in the Department of Operations Research and Financial Engineering.
+The research from CASTLE Laboratory has contributed a substantial body of material that supports several courses that are taught by Warren Powell in the Department of Operations Research and Financial Engineering.
 Below are short summaries of courses currently being taught.
 For more information, click on the link associated with each course.

-ORF 544 is a course that teaches a unified framework for stochastic optimization, spanning classical fields such as stochastic search, dynamic programming, stochastic programming, and optimal (stochastic) control, and related fields including reinforcement learning/approximate dynamic programming, model predictive control, online computation, and decision trees.
-We consider both offline formulations (e.g.. ranking and selection) and online (e.g. multiarmed bandit problems), in a simple, integrated framework.
+ORF 544 is a course that teaches a unified framework for stochastic optimization and learning, spanning classical fields such as stochastic search, dynamic programming, stochastic programming, and optimal (stochastic) control, and related fields including reinforcement learning/approximate dynamic programming, model predictive control, online computation, and decision trees.
+We consider both offline formulations (learning in the lab) and online (learning in the field), in a simple, integrated framework.
 Students will see how these diverse fields can be viewed from this common framework, opening up both new problem classes, as well as new solution approaches.

 The course will emphasize proper modeling, and the study of general computational frameworks rather than the highly specialized problems that yield analytical solutions.
 General modeling formulations will be illustrated with a wide range of applications drawn from different fields (depending on the makeup of the class), spanning business, economics, engineering, and the sciences.
 The course will be guided by extensive experience with computational work on a range of applications.